c2-systems/rfd/README.md

-## Setup

-* Create a 32GB SD card with the Raspberry SD Card imager
+* Create a 16 or 32GB SD card with the Raspberry SD Card imager
 *  ```sudo apt update```
 * Insert dongle
 * ```ifconfig``` check there is a wlan1